aiplanethub/mini-bootcamp-introduction-to-pandas/read-and-write-files-and-some-basic-methods-attributes/1480-Basic Methods and Attributes - On Real World Dataset.md

 This dataset contains marks secured by different students in an examination and their background information.

-The dataset can be found here:
+You can find the dataset here:

 * [https://github.com/dphi-official/Datasets/blob/master/exam_scores.csv](https://github.com/dphi-official/Datasets/blob/master/exam_scores.csv)

 ## Read The dataset

-* So far you have learned how to read a csv file using read_csv() function.
-Let’s see the practical implementation.
+* You have learned how to read a CSV file using the read_csv() function.
+Let's see the practical implementation.
 * read_csv() function is of pandas library.
 So the first task is always to import/load the library we will use.

 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_961186b0348e4d039253c2c1d82e96be.png)